hpi-schul-cloud/nuxt-client/docs/0-GettingStarted/0-Development.md

 ## Aliases

-To simplify referencing local modules and refactoring, you can set aliases to be shared between dev and unit tests in `aliases.config.js`.
+To simplify referencing local modules and refactoring, you shpuld use aliases that are shared between nuxt-dev, unit tests and storybook.
+You can find them in `aliases.config.js`.
 As a convention, this project uses an `@` prefix to denote aliases.

 ## Pre-commit